dzuk-mutant/blockchain/readme.md

 #### [Southern Poverty Law Center](https://www.splcenter.org)

 American hate group watch dog, anti-hate campaigner.
-They are also legal non-profit fighting hate, discrimination and threats to civil liberties.
+They are also a legal non-profit fighting hate, discrimination and threats to civil liberties.

 They have been meticulously tracking individual hate groups in the US meat space since 1990.